 Her success wasn’t instantaneous.
 Beyond her education and work history, the defining factors behind Linda’s success were her attitude, values, and personal drive.
 We talked with Linda to learn about her story and her approach to leveling up her career.

 Big dreams and changes all around

 After two years studying computer science at university in Romania, even though her dream was to move to the USA, she felt she wasn’t ready and she moved to Italy.
-She performed a number of jobs, and it was in Italy that her passion for web development and design began to emerge.
+She performed a number of jobs, and it was in Italy that her passion for software engineering and design began to emerge.

 Finding her place

 Linda knew she wanted to develop her skills to be in line with modern requirements.
 Further, the COVID-19 lockdown had kicked her motivation level into high gear.
 She resolved that she didn’t want to study by herself, “learning alone is not the easy way.”

 In the past Linda often found herself learning skills on the fly as they were needed on the job.
 Later, she would attain certification with those newly acquired skills.
 This time around, she decided she wanted to attain certification purely for herself, without her job serving as the primary catalyst, “I wanted to show that I did it.”

 On Twitter, Linda had long followed WomenWhoCode, an international non-profit organization for women pursuing technology careers.
 It was through them that she found Practicum’s software engineering program, and she quickly decided to come on board.

 She said that quite often, Practicum adapted for the students, instead of students needing to adapt to the program.
 “Usually, If you go to boot camps, if something doesn’t work for you, you have to adapt yourself.
 But here we have the opportunity to make the program adapt to our necessities and make the journey easier.”